Skip to contents

 standard

 A data frame containing variables called age and lx, and possibly others.
-See details.
+See Details.

 infant, child, closed, open